Economist watching guide

 Repo instructions without overloading the context

 The course explains why giant CLAUDE.md files can backfire.
-For research projects, keep instructions short: folder layout, commands to run, files never to edit, and how outputs should be checked.
+For research projects, keep instructions short: commands to run, files never to edit, what counts as a valid output, and how results should be checked.

 56:53-1:59:00